Manishearth/manishearth.github.io/source/drafts/ffi.md

 We don't use [cbindgen] in Stylo, but it's used for Webrender.
 It does the inverse of what bindgen does: given a Rust crate, it generates C headers for its public `extern "C"` API.
 It's also quite configurable.

  [cbindgen]: https://github.com/eqrion/cbindgen

 ## cxx

 [cxx] is the cool new hotness in 2021, which kind of approaches the problem from both sides, enabling you to write Rust bindings for C++ and C++ bindings for Rust.
-It's definitely worth checking out, a lot of the things that are hard to make work with bindgen are trivial in C++.
+It's definitely worth checking out, a lot of the things that are hard to make work with bindgen are trivial in cxx.
+For example, it automatically figures out what types need to be opaque, it automatically converts between `&T` and `T*` across FFI, and it is overall more targeted for the use case of an FFI layer where Rust and C++ both call each other.

 ## Bindgen-aided C++ calling Rust